Luj8n/Animation-template/libraries/L.js/README.md

-L.js is a "library" made by luj8n
+L.js is a litte library made by luj8n

-Current version: 6.1